[Photos] Inside the Dust-Covered World of Ninh Van's Traditional Stone Carvers | Saigoneer

 It's a rare treat to see generations of skill in person.

 Earlier this year, I traveled to Ninh Binh from Hanoi for four days.
-I was resting in my hotel room one night after climbing up Hang Múa and happened to see a Việt Nam News short documentary video about famous stone carvers in a nearby village called Ninh Van.
+I was resting in my hotel room one night after climbing up Hang Múa and happened to see a Việt Nam Newsshort documentary video about famous stone carvers in a nearby village called Ninh Van.
 I was fascinated by it, and decided to explore Ninh Van and its stone carvers the next day.

 The taxi ride to Ninh Van took 15 minutes, and I saw a lot of carvers working in every store and factory as I walked around after arriving.